 How much compensation can I claim for a doormat slip trip?

-By Max Micovic.
-Last updated 4th May 2022.
+By Lewis Cobain.
+Last updated 1st March 2023.
 Welcome to our guide on claiming compensation for tripping on a doormat.
 A slip or trip accident could cause various injuries that you could seek compensation for if someone else acted negligently.
 This guide will explore the process of claiming in more detail.

 It seems simple to put in a doorway to keep the floor from becoming marked.
 The simple doormat – found in commercial premises, public buildings and all across the country.
 But this small item can cause big problems if it is not secured properly to the floor, leaving many people up and down the country suffering pain due to the incorrect placement or securing of the mat that has led to a slip or trip.